 Speech Recognition Dictionaries

 Dictionaries are short lists of domain-specific terms — brand names, product SKUs, technical jargon, people, places — that you attach to an agent.
-The speech-to-text engine biases its transcription toward those terms, so the agent hears “Vocobase” instead of “Vocal base” and “SKU-4471” instead of “skew four thousand four hundred seventy one”.
+The speech-to-text engine biases its transcription toward those terms, so the agent hears “Vocobase” instead of “Vocal base” and “SKU-4471” instead of “skew four thousand four hundred seventy one”.Dictionaries only affect agents on a transcription configuration that supports vocabulary biasing.
+If you are not sure whether your account is enabled for dictionaries, contact Vocobase support.

 - Proper nouns the model has never seen (your company name, product names, internal codes)